Busking in Victoria

 The Pilot

-“Elevated” Busking Locations: We are scheduling auditioned/juried buskers to perform at eight “elevated” locations downtown.
-Juried buskers will be paid $50 per scheduled performance to complement their tips at these locations.
+“Elevated” Busking Locations: We scheduled juried buskers to perform at eight “elevated” locations downtown.
+Juried buskers were paid $50 per scheduled performance to complement their tips at these locations.

-The pilot will end on September 19, 2024.
+The pilot ended on September 19, 2024.
 For more information, please read the Frequently Asked Questions.

 Juried Process for Piloting "Elevated" Busking Locations